Why Move to Belize?

-If beachfront isn’t your first choice, maybe you would prefer being surrounded by the rain forest, mountains and rivers, or Mayan ruins and caves.
+If beachfront isn’t your first choice, maybe you would prefer being surrounded by the rain forest, mountains, and rivers, or Maya ruins and caves.
 For this, the Cayo remains the unsettled (and affordable) frontier.
 And it’s our favorite part of Belize.

 Cost of Real Estate in Belize

 Though Belize has a top-flight offshore banking structure, beautiful landscapes, and an English-speaking population to recommend it, the cheap property is not one of the attributes you’ll find here.
 Though prices for real estate have not changed much in the last two years, they are nevertheless higher than what you’ll find in Guatemala, Honduras, or Nicaragua, for instance.
 Property prices vary greatly in Belize from one area to another.
 They generally are highest in Belize City, on Ambergris Caye, and in Placencia, and lowest in remote rural areas.
 In large tracts, raw land is available in Belize for under $100 an acre, but access may be poor and surveying costs may exceed the cost of the land itself.
 Home prices range from under $15,000 for a simple Belizean-style home in a small village to $500,000 or more for a luxury home on the beach in San Pedro.
 Even with appreciation, real estate prices in Belize are still inexpensive by the standards of the U.S. or most of Western Europe.